conjardev/auto-smartrevise/README.md

 # Plans for the future
 ### Randomised Intervals *[Concept]*
 This would simply randomise the interval speed to make it look more human like (e.g. ranging from 3.5 seconds to 5 seconds)

+## :exclamation: Caution! :exclamation:
+It is highly advised that you check the Terms and Conditions before running any automated scripts on the website.
+I take no accountability for any action that may be taken against your Smart Revise account for running this script.

+You are resbonsible for your own actions online.